omniosorg/omniosorg.github.io/_docs/info/kysty.md

 and run the OS.
 In many cases, these are not the most recent versions.
 Except in the most basic circumstance, you should not use these things in your app stack.
-At best, their versions are stagnant; at worst, they may go away entirely as the OS components they exist for are rewritten
+At best, their versions are stagnant; at worst, they may go away entirely as the OS components they exist for are rewritten.

 ## But This Is Really Inconvenient!